Matthew Debono Memorial Scholarship Program Frequently Asked Questions

 Matthew Debono was a freshman at Indiana’s Wabash College when he was diagnosed with aplastic anemia.
 He regretted not being able to complete his college education so he and his brother conceived of a scholarship to help students similarly challenged by bone marrow failure disease.
 Unfortunately, Matthew died of complications from his disease 18 months after diagnosis.

 The Debono family immediately established the Matthew Debono Memorial Scholarship Fund and over 25 years, 35 students received awards.
 In 2011, the Debono family decided to re-establish their scholarship fund with AA&MDSIF so that it could make an even larger impact.
-An additional 33 scholarships were awarded in 2012 and 2013, bringing the total number of Debono scholarships to 68.
+An additional 47 scholarships were awarded from 2012-2014 bringing the total number of Debono scholarships to 82.

 - Who is eligible to apply for a scholarship?

-- Applicants must have been diagnosed with a bone marrow failure disease, specifically aplastic anemia, MDS or PNH.
+- Applicants must have been diagnosed with aplastic anemia, MDS or PNH.
 A physician’s letter stating the applicant’s diagnosis will be required.

 - Applicants do not have to be undergoing current treatment and may have had a bone marrow transplant.